razlevio/crypto-backend/README.md

 - **subscribeToCryptoRates**: Clients can subscribe to this event to receive real-time updates on cryptocurrency rates.
 - **broadcastUpdateSignal**: Broadcasts an update signal to all connected clients about new crypto rates.
+- **broadcastUpdatedCryptoData**: Brodcasts the updated crypto rates to all connected clients.

 ### Development